Antisemitic sign hung on Moore County bridge ahead of Hanukkah, deputies say

 The sign also included verbiage saying, in part, “BRING IT ALL DOWN” and “1488.”

-According to the Anti-Defamation League, an organization that describes itself as confronting antisemitism, the number is a hate symbol dating back to Adolf Hitler’s reign over Nazi Germany.
+According to the Anti-Defamation League, an organization which describes itself as confronting antisemitism, the number is a hate symbol dating back to Adolf Hitler’s reign over Nazi Germany.

 The sign is now in possession of the sheriff’s office.